 Chinchillas mostly groom themselves by using what is called a dust bath.
 To give a chinchilla dust bath, you just need to put chinchilla dust or sand in a pan or dust bath house and let your chinchilla go to town.
 They will roll around in the dust, which will absorb any oils on their hair.
 Generally, they only need a dust bath 1-3 times a week, though you can increase the amount in humid weather and decrease during dry winter weather.
 Too much dust can dry out a chinchilla’s skin.

-Offering a dust bath is not only an important part of caring for chinchillas, watching a chinchilla take a dust bath is also super fun.
+Offering a dust bath is not only an important part of caring for chinchillas, but watching a chinchilla take a dust bath is also super fun.
 They roll around and shake their bodies like they’re having the best time.
 Check out this cutie enjoying a messy chinchilla sand bath [source]:

 If you’re getting set up with chinchilla supplies for the first time, here are some recommended chinchilla dust and bath houses and pans.